 If you weren’t in this career, what would you have liked to become alternatively?

 A landscape gardener!
 I have an eye for design and, coupled with my love for nature and plants, gardening would be the second ideal job after teaching.
 I tinker around my garden a lot and have been told I have green fingers.
 I spend some of my free time working in friends’ gardens just to fulfil my gardening desires!

 Do you think diversity is important?
 Why?

 Yes, very much so.
 Diversity brings about a wide range of skills, approaches and experiences, which enrich people as well as an organisation and improves creativity through collaboration.
 It should also come naturally as a result of equality – if opportunities were equal, industries would be more diverse.

 Do you think your heritage has hindered your career in any way?
 If so, how?

-In terms of my career right now, I am where I want to be, taking into consideration my other role of and wife and mother.
+In terms of my career right now, I am where I want to be, taking into consideration my other role of a wife and mother.